 At least five vegetation samples concurrently with reflectance/leaf area index observations will be taken for each major vegetation type across the focus area under consideration for the day, making sure that all significant vegetation types and growth stages encountered across the farm are included.
-These vegetation samples will be weighed at sample check-in on return to the operations base, and then left in the oven over several days for drying at 45°C.
+These vegetation samples will be weighed at sample check-in on return to the operations base, and then left in the oven over several days for drying at 65°C until no further change in mass is observed.